-Eggs in Purgatory is an easy Italian dish that uses basic pantry ingredients and takes less than 30 minutes.
+Italian Eggs in Purgatory is an easy Italian dish that uses basic pantry ingredients and takes less than 30 minutes.

 Served with lots of crusty bread for dipping and dunking, this is a meal the whole family will love.

-Tomatoes, in all forms, are a staple in my kitchen and quite likely, in yours.
-Italian recipes often use tomatoes.
-Recipes like minestrone and pasta sauces use canned tomatoes, passata, paste or fresh tomatoes.
+Recipes like minestrone and ragu sauce for pasta use canned tomatoes, passata, paste or fresh tomatoes.
 What about the intense flavour of sun-dried tomatoes?
-Sun-dried tomatoes add a flavour hit to recipe like my pasta salad and this Australia quick bread.
+Sun-dried tomatoes add a flavour hit to recipe like my zesty italian pasta salad and this tasty quick bread.
 Then there are some recipes where the main ingredient is tomatoes, like this one.

 This recipe is a traditional southern Italian dish usually served as a meal.
 The eggs are said to be the “souls” in the spicy, red, bubbling sauce which represents purgatory.